isomerpages/nlb-curiocity/_digital-stories/Bras Basah/Bras Basah: A Place For Food.md

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">Rudolph William Mosbergen, founding principal of Raffles Junior College and captain of the Singapore hockey team at the 1956 Olympics, vividly recalls the bustling street hawker scene of Waterloo Street in his 2005 oral history interview.
 Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to reveal below what he shared.
 (Source: <a href="https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/56d224a9-115f-11e3-83d5-0050568939ad" target="_blank">National Archives of Singapore</a>)</span></summary>
 <br>
-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"Now the attraction of Water Street, of course, was that there were a number of stalls [there] which were very famous food stalls.
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"Now the attraction of Waterloo Street, of course, was that there were a number of stalls [there] which were very famous food stalls.
 Particularly, Indian food, Indian rojak, Indian fried mee, mee rebus, things like that.
 There was also one of these Sarabat stall.
 The fellow at the sarabat stall, if you wanted tea and so on, he was able to do, what they called, a 'taerk'.
 Which means as he is cooling it, he pours it.
 And as he pours it the distance gets bigger and bigger but he managed to get all the tea back into this container.
 He tosses up the tea and he picks it up on that side.
 Oh, it was really something."</span>

 </details>